 The DataStoreWriter interface adds methods to close and flush a writer.
-Some of the writers have a property to close a stream after an idle time has been reached but generally this interface is meant for programmatic control of these operations.
+Some of the writers have a property to close a stream after an idle time or a close time has been reached but generally this interface is meant for programmatic control of these operations.